Today, you’ll learn what is the maximum number of shares you can buy to manage risk.

 The real question should be, how should I divide my capital and how many stocks to buy.

-In this maximum shares you can buy, you have to account for the average volume in the last 20 days to get the base.
+In this maximum shares you can buy, account for the average volume in the last 20 days to get the base.

 The idea is probably new to you.
 If you haven’t heard of it, try to backtest it and let me know the results.